KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 	Sub-Topic(s) if used as OUTPUT:
 		"gpio_0_state"
-			publish "ON" / "OFF" or the int value {0..99} to e.g. dev4/s/gpio_0_out
+			publish "ON" / "OFF" to e.g. dev4/s/gpio_0_out to set the PIN if configured as GOP/GON you can also publish the int value {0..99}
-			to set the PIN (0..99 will set the PWM to 0..99% durty cycle) if used as output "gpio_0_toggle"
+			and set a brightness directly (half log scale, so 49 will be 49% brightness for the human eye but <<50% pwm) if confirgured as LINEAR (GOLP/GOLN) the value will be directly written to the pin {0..255}, so 125 will be 125/255 "ON" (depending on polarity)

+		"gpio_0_toggle"
 			no payload, will toggle between ON/OFF
 		"gpio_0_pulse"